OpenNebula/website/content/product/integration_references/edge_provider_driver_development/creating_driver.md

 In addition to Terraform and Ansible logic, drivers may also include optional support for Elastic and IPAM drivers:

 - **Elastic driver**: Automates the request and release of public IP addresses from the cloud provider.
-This is useful for virtual etworks that require internet access.
+This is useful for services that require access from the internet.
 - **IPAM driver**: Manages internal IP address allocation and ensures each VM receives a valid and unique IP during provisioning.

 Both components are fully supported by OneForm and integrated into the networking phase.
 For detailed information on how to implement and configure them, refer to the dedicated [Elastic and IPAM Drivers section]().